This site is not affiliated with Apple Inc.

 Is anyone excluded from the proposed class?

-The following categories of persons are excluded from the proposed class:
+The following categories of persons are excluded from the class:

 • Members and staff of the Tribunal assigned to these Proceedings;